MediaRon/wp-presenter-pro/readme.txt

 Feel free to ask a question and it will be answered here.

 == Changelog ==

+= 3.1.2 =
+* Released 2020-02-01
+* Overhaul of the blockquote block to add gradients, inner/outer quotes, padding, and author attribute.
+* Fixing slide theme load order so the WordPress theme does not override defaults.
+* Block styling in the back-end more accurately represents what is shown in the presentation.
+* Slide title can now be aligned left, center, or right.
+* Code block can now accomodate more height and a font size/typeface.

 = 3.1.1 =
 * Released 2020-01-28